Arinerron/writeups/hitcon-2020/revenge-of-pwn/README.md

 ## Explanation

-So basically I think we were supposed to abuse pwntools `asm` function, but I'm pretty lazy
+So basically I think we were supposed to [abuse pwntools `asm` function](https://github.com/FrenchRoomba/ctf-writeup-HITCON-CTF-2020/blob/master/revenge-of-pwn/README.md), but I'm pretty lazy

-Since we basiclaly have a shell by sending `len(cmd) + "\n" + cmd` to the socket (it executes with `bash` instead of as an ELF), I explored a little first:
+Since we basiclaly have a shell by sending `len(cmd) + "\n" + cmd` to the socket (it executes non-ELF without shebang as `bash`), I explored a little first:

 ```
 $ ls -lah $HOME